Bradley-Mixon/BotDawgs_Website.github.io/README.md

-Thw website for the JBHS robotics team!
+The website for the JBHS robotics team!